apache/cloudstack-documentation/source/installguide/configuration.rst

    #.
 Choose the zone you just added.

    #.
-In the template selection, choose the template to use in the VM.
+In the Template selection, choose the Template to use in the instance.
-      If this is a fresh installation, likely only the provided CentOS template is available.
+      If this is a fresh installation, likely only the provided CentOS Template is available.

    #.
 Select a service offering.
 Be sure that the hardware you have
       allows starting the selected service offering.